 America got to enjoy the song immediately after Britain did as Capitol included it as the final track to the US version of “Rubber Soul,” which was released on December 6th, 1965.
 Because of this exposure, the Beatles Cartoon series made sure to include it extensively in animated features despite having homicidal lyrics.
 This US version of "Rubber Soul" was released on an individual compact disc on January 21, 2014, both the mono and stereo versions of the album being contained on a single CD.

 On April 30th, 1987, the first compact disc version of “Rubber Soul” was released, which included the 1986 George Martin stereo mix of “Run For Your Life.”
 This fourteen-track version of the album was also released on vinyl on July 21st, 1987.
 This new George Martin mix was also used when the CD was remastered and re-released on September 9th, 2009, a remastered vinyl edition coming out on November 13th, 2012.
 Extensive measures were taken on this remastered version to remove the popping on John Lennon’s vocal track, such as when he sang “to be with another man…you better keep your head…” for instance.

 November 16th, 2004 was the next release date for the song on the box set “The Capitol Albums, Vol. 2.”
 Since the original 1965 stereo and mono mixes were used on this release, this is the only CD available that contains the loud popping sound in the eighth measure of the guitar solo, if it happens to be important for you to hear that on compact disc.
-For initial pressings of this set, Capitol mistakenly presented a "mono type-B" fold-down mono mix of the entire "Rubber Soul" album, which was a method to combine both the left and right channels of the stereo mix to create a mono mix.
+For initial pressings of this set, Capitol mistakenly presented a "mono type-B" fold-down mono mix of the entire "Rubber Soul" album, which was a method of combining both the left and right channels of the stereo mix to create a mono mix.
 Therefore, the mono mix of "Run For Your Life" in this set was initially prepared in this way, the error being corrected on subsequent pressings.